sdr-enthusiasts/docker-acarshub/README.md

 ## Volumes

 No volumes are needed to run the container.
+However, this container does log messages to a database.
+If you wish to persist this database between container restarts, mount a volume to `/run/acars/`.

 ## Environment variables